Admission to the Master of Arts in Eurasian, Russian and East European Studies program is based on:

 January 15, 2020 – Application deadline for Fall 2020 admission with consideration for scholarship support

 April 1, 2020 – Application Deadline for Fall 2020 Admission without Scholarship Consideration

 Applicants for joint degree programs should be aware that the joint department or school may have earlier deadlines.

 Click here to join the Graduate School’s mailing list and select Eurasian, Russian and East European Studies as your desired area of study.

 If you have any questions about the admissions process, please consult our list of frequently asked questions.
-Please address all admissions inquiries to Sarah Radomsky, Supervisor of Academic Programs.
+Please address all admissions inquiries to Wesson Radomsky, Supervisor of Academic Programs.
 Be sure to include your full name and contact information.